-PRF 4 MBTA SMS IMPLEMENTATION
+PRF 4MBTA SMS IMPLEMENTATION

-In alignment with FTA SMS regulations and guidance material, MBTA will implement its SMS in three phases.
+In alignment with FTA SMS regulations and guidance material, MBTA is implementing its SMS in three phases.
 These phases correspond to three components of SMS: Safety Management Policy, Safety Risk Management, and Safety Assurance.
 The fourth SMS component, Safety Promotion, is embedded throughout these phases because it encompasses safety communication and safety training, ongoing activities that occur throughout all phases of SMS implementation.